-Update: I searched around and found some welding caps that I wear under my helmet.
+Update #1: I searched around and found some welding caps that I wear under my helmet.
 They’re made of cotton, cost about the same, and you can buy them anywhere.
 I turn the peak around and it shades the back of my neck.
-Added bonus: the welding cap seams are sewn flat, and thus don’t feel like they’re cutting into your head after a couple of hours of wearing one under the helmet.
+Added bonus: the welding cap seams are sewn flat, and thus don’t feel like they’re cutting into my head after a couple of hours of wearing one under the helmet.

 If you do much long distance riding, the thick seams on the front of the silk or cotton helmet liner will dig into your bald head like a knife after a couple of hundred miles.
-Unlike welding caps, the silk or cotton liners aren’t stitched with flat seams, thus making such seams too thick to be comfortable over the long haul, which is what I do a lot of.
+Unlike welding caps, the silk or cotton liners sold by online motorcycle stores aren’t stitched with flat seams, thus making such seams too thick to be comfortable over the long haul riding, which is what I do a lot of.
 On the other hand, if you’re doing short rides around town, you won’t notice a thing.

 Helmets are a great invention.
 The keep your head warm when it’s cold, dry when it’s raining, and sweaty when it’s hot.
 Thus was invented the silk helmet liner, an accoutrement that makes a rider look like a dork when he puts it on, but quickly turns from a fashion nightmare into an item that makes for a more comfortable helmet.
 Added bonus: the helmet doesn’t stink up as fast.